ViniciusLima94/phase_amplitude_encoding/README.md

 ## Data

-**Simulated data** is produced by `generate_hopf_dynamics.py` and stored under `Results/`.

 **Structural connectivity** (FLN matrix and area coordinates) is derived from the macaque cortical hierarchy reported in Markov et al. (2013) and is included in the `interareal/` directory.

-No proprietary or access-restricted datasets are required to reproduce the figures.